wpscholar-wp-plugins/stellar-places/readme.txt

 4. Click on the 'Choose File' button and point your machine to the .zip you initially downloaded.
 5. Click 'Install Now'
 6. After the install is complete, click the 'Activate Plugin' link.

+= Compatibility =

+* Currently, there are no known conflicts with other WordPress plugins.
+If you believe you've found one, please let us know on the [support forum](https://wordpress.org/support/plugin/stellar-places)
+* The current version of this plugin is only compatible with WordPress 4.5 or greater.
+* Versions 1.0 to 1.0.3 of this plugin are compatible with WordPress 3.5 up until, but not including, version 4.5.

 == Frequently Asked Questions ==